 Overview of the Categories:

-- Project Manager and Young Project Manager of the Year 2015
+- Submission Guidelines for Project Manager and Young Project Manager of the Year 2017

-For more details please contact the IPMA Award Office at [email protected]
+For more details please contact the IPMA Award PMO at [email protected]